 It is pretty, but if you’ve been following along with my adventures for a while, you’ll know that I literally cannot tell the difference between a good beach and a bad beach.
 It is a beach.
 A beach is a beach.
 Speaking of beaches…

 Pantai Cenang and the adjacent Pantai Tengah are the most easily accessible beaches on the island.
-However, that means that you will probably have to compete with tons of other tourists, or worse, banana boats.
+However, easily accessible means that you will have to compete with tons of other tourists, or worse, banana boats.
 Jetskis, parasailers, kayaks and the like are the name of the game here.
 But hey, it’s a beach and if you are a person of simple tastes like me, then a beach is a beach.

 Tanjung Rhu is probably the most scenic beach on the island.
 If you happen to be going that way, then you might as well stop there.
 You can read a more detailed map with pictures of the beaches here.